mrkipling/orbital-comics-releases/README.md

 ## Please note...

 I am not affiliated with Orbital Comics in any way.
-It is just a fun, not-for-profit project that I wrote for myself and thought that other people might find useful.
+This is just a fun, not-for-profit project that I wrote for myself and thought that other people might find useful, so I decided to play nice and share.

 ## If you were wondering what the emails looks like...